microsoft/SQL_LogScout/README.md

 # Logging

+## ##SQLLOGSCOUT.LOG file
-SQL LogScout logs the flow of activity on the console as well as in a log file - ##SQLLOGSCOUT.LOG.
+SQL LogScout logs the flow of activity in two files ##SQLLOGSCOUT.LOG and ##SQLLOGSCOUT_DEBUG.LOG.
+The activity flow on the console is logged in ##SQLLOGSCOUT.LOG.
 The design goal is to match what the user sees on the screen with what is written in the log file so that a post-mortem analysis can be performed.
+## ##STDERR.LOG file
 If SQL LogScout main script generates any runtime errors that were not caught, those will be written to the ##STDERR.LOG file and the contents of that file is displayed in the console after the main script completes execution.
+The ##STDERR.LOG file is stored in the root directory where SQL LogScout runs because any failures that occur early before the creation of an output folder may be logged in this file.
+## ##SQLLOGSCOUT_DEBUG.LOG file
+This file contains everything the ##SQLLOGSCOUT.LOG contains, but also adds many debug-level, detailed messages.
+These can be used to investigate any issues with SQL LogScout and examine the flow of execution in detail.

 # Targeted SQL instances